Walter Kolomoku

-Walter Kolomoku (February 14, 1889 – May 6, 1930) was a Hawaiian steel guitar musician, actor, and recording artist.
+Walter Keaumakalani Kolomoku (February 14, 1889 – May 6, 1930) was a Hawaiian musician, actor, and recording artist.
 He has a cameo in D. W. Griffith's film The Idol Dancer.
 He recorded Southern Melodies Waltz No. 1 on Victor Records.
 He played the steel guitar.

 His work includes recorded performances as part of the Hawaiian Quintette.
 He toured with Ernest Kaʻai.
 He left Honolulu and lived in New York for 20 years.
 He conducted the Hawaiian Conservatory of Music.

 He recorded several songs on Victor records.
-He taught guitar and ukelele via correspondence classes.
+He taught guitar and ukulele via correspondence classes.
 Musician Bob Dunn took the steel guitar courses as a young man.

 Kolomoku recorded the album Southern Melodies in 1928 covering Southern classics on the steel guitar.

 He married and had a son.